 Home Bound Books by Mail

 Home Bound Books by Mail (HBB) is a free mail service that delivers library items to individuals unable to visit the library due to health-related issues.
-In order to participate in HBB, you must apply and secure certification from your healthcare provider that you are homebound.
-Applications are available at your local Kansas City Public Library branch.
-You may also request an application to be mailed or faxed.
-If you have any questions or need assistance with the application process, contact us at 816-701-3490 or e-mail SeniorServices@kclibrary.org.
+To participate in HBB, you must apply and secure certification from your healthcare provider verifying that you are homebound.
+Applications are available at your local Kansas City Public Library branch, or you can request an application to be mailed or faxed.
+If you have any questions or need assistance with the application process, call 816.701.3490 or email SeniorServices@kclibrary.org.

 Outreach provides special book collections to senior residential and recreational sites.
-A collection of 30 to 90 large print library books are available to facilities located in the Kansas City Public Library service district.
+A collection of 30 to 90 large print library books is available to facilities located in the Kansas City Public Library service district.
 Material delivery schedules will be determined by the agency and the library.
-For more information about Large Print Book Collections, call 816-701-3490 or e-mail SeniorServices@kclibrary.org.
+For more information about Large Print Book Collections, call 816.701.3490 or email SeniorServices@kclibrary.org.

 Books to Give